EventStore/EventStore/docs/server/features/archiving.md

 This initial release has several limitations that we intend to improve in future releases.

-Work to improve the following limitations is about to begin or has already begun:
+Work to improve the following limitations is in progress:
 - The headers of archived chunks are read on startup, just as for local chunks.
-This will increase startup times when there are a lot of chunks in the archive.
+This will increase startup times significantly when there are a lot of chunks in the archive.
+- Requests that read the archive can cause other reads to be queued behind them, resulting in higher read latency if the archive is being accessed frequently.

+Work to improve the following limitations is planned:
 - Once uploaded to the archive, the chunks there are not scavenged any further.
 - Clients cannot yet opt out of their read reading from the archive.
 - Repeated reads of the same part of the archive are not cached locally.
-- Requests that read the archive can cause other reads to be queued.

-Work on the following items may be added according to interest
+Work on the following items may be added according to interest:

 - At the moment only S3 is supported.
 A local file-system based archive exists for development/testing purposes.
+- Redaction is not compatible with Archiving.